 - Compassion Focussed Therapy (2017)

-In addition to my private practice I currently work in a university as a Specialist Mentor supporting students with mental health and/or autism spectrum conditions and am soon to join the Royal College of Nursing as an Associate Counsellor.
+In addition to my private practice I currently work in a university as a Specialist Mentor supporting students with mental health and/or autism spectrum conditions.

 Prior to and since my counselling training I have spent 30+ years supporting adults and young people emotionally, practically and therapeutically both in the mental health field and for a parenting support charity as mentioned above.